MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-how-to-correct-prepayments.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.
 2. Open the relevant sales order.
 3. Choose the **Prepayment** action, and then choose the **Post Prepayment Credit Adjustment Note** action or the **Post and Print Prepmt.
 CR/Adj Note.
 Memo** action.
-4. In the **Sales CR/Adj Note** window, proceed to correct the relevant entries, as for any sales CR/Adj note.
+4. On the **Sales CR/Adj Note** page, proceed to correct the relevant entries, as for any sales CR/Adj Note.
 For more information, see [Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).

     > [!NOTE]
     > To Reduce the amount in the **Line Amount** field, you must first increase the prepayment percentage on the line so that the value in the **Prepmt.
 Line Amount** field is not decreased below the value in the **Prepmt.
 Amt.
 Inv.** field.